kalashnikovisme/tgsbot/README.md

 /edit_deadline - Sets new standup deadline (you can use 10am format or 15:30 format) /show_deadline - Shows current standup deadline /remove_deadline - Removes standup deadline at all
+/tz - Changes time zone of the group.
 ```

 ## Local usage